-When the transmitter of a device is first turned on, an unstable carrier signal is transmitted for several milliseconds.
-If data was sent during this period, it would be received as distorted information.
-Setting a CTS delay on the RS-232↔485/422 Converter allows the communications link to settle down before data can be sent.
+When the converter's transmitter is first turned on, an unstable carrier signal is transmitted for several milliseconds.
+If data was sent during this period, it's received as distorted information.
+Setting a CTS delay on the RS-232↔485/422 converter allows the communications link to settle down before data can be sent.